About: Frequently Asked Questions (FAQs)

 Do you offer virtual treatment?

-Yes, we offer virtual sessions through secure, HIPAA-compliant video platforms.
-We are licensed to use telehealth for patients who reside in New York, Florida, Connecticut, and California only.
+We offer virtual sessions through secure, HIPAA-compliant video platforms.
+We are licensed to use telehealth for patients who reside in New York, New Jersey, Florida, Connecticut, and California only.
 Telehealth can be an effective substitute for in-person therapy.
 Please note that telehealth may not be covered by insurance and may incur out-of-pocket costs; we recommend you contact your insurance provider for more information.

 We will continue to offer this service to any current or new patient who benefits from the flexibility and convenience of teletherapy.